godotengine/godot-docs/classes/class_scenetreetimer.rst

-The timer will be automatically freed after its time elapses.
+The timer will be automatically freed after its time elapses, so be aware that any reference you might have kept to it will become invalid.

 Properties
 ----------